 - Wash your radishes.
 Remove tops and tails and slice or quarter your radishes.

-- Pack your radish in the jar halfway, add your herbs and fill the rest of the way with radish.
+- Wash a quart jar with hot water and soap.
+Pack your radish in the jar halfway, add your herbs and spices and fill the rest of the way with radishes.

 - Place a glass weight on top of the radishes to make sure they are all submerged.

-- Cover the lid with a fermentation lid or a regular lid.
+- Close the jar with a fermentation lid or a regular lid.